ShakyaSN/shreyanupurshakya/_pages/about.md

     <p>M.S. in Computer Science</p>
     <p>University of Arizona</p>

-selected_papers: true # includes a list of papers marked as "c"
+selected_papers: false # includes a list of papers marked as "c"
 social: true # includes social icons at the bottom of the page

-selected_projects:
-  enabled: true
-  limit: 3

 announcements:
   enabled: false # includes a list of news items